Emergent topology in thin films of nodal line semimetals: FST from bulk states hybridization

 where $Q$ is the upper off-diagonal block of the Hamiltonian of the finite size system, in the basis where chirality operator ${\cal S}$ is diagonal.

 Note that if $k_0$, $L_x$, and $L_y$ satisfy the following condition

 the system becomes gapless.
 For a fixed $(L_x, L_y)$, the finite size system goes through a sequence of gap closing and reopening transitions as $k_0$ is varied.
 This is shown in Fig. \ref{Fig:FSTxy}.
 Every gap closing-reopening transitions is accompanied by a change in the winding number of the quasi one dimensional system.
 We recall that the parameter $k_0$ determines the area of the nodal loop in the thermodynamic system and the area increases with increasing $k_0$.
-We find that the winding number of the quasi one-dimensional system increases with $k_0$ i.e. with increasing the area of the nodal loop in the thermodynamic system (see Fig. \ref{Fig:FSTxy}).
-Similarly for a fixed $k_0$, the finite size system goes through a sequence of gap closing and reopening transitions as ($L_x, L_y)$ is varied.
+We find that the winding number of the quasi one-dimensional system increases with increasing the area of the nodal loop in the thermodynamic system (see Fig. \ref{Fig:FSTxy}).
+Similarly for a fixed $k_0$, the finite size system goes through a sequence of gap closing and reopening transitions as ($L_x, L_y)$ i.e. thickness of the wire is varied.
 Therefore, the winding number of the quasi one-dimensional system can be tuned by changing the system size.
+Similar behavior has also been reported for Weyl and Dirac semimetal in the literature \cite{Xiao2015, Pal_FST_2025}.

 By bulk-boundary correspondence, the system hosts edge states which are exponentially localized at $z=1$ and $L_z$.
 These edge states are $W$ fold degenerate when the system is thermodynamically large along $z$ direction but finite along $x, y$ directions.